itsyanes/web-scraper/docs/array-list.md

 ### pop

 Removes the last element of the list.
+You may free it once your application doesn't need it anymore.

 **Parameters:**
 - list (ArrayList *): a pointer to an ArrayList.